 Grant Review Periods

-FCF has a semi annual review period with application deadlines of January 1st and July 1st.
-The Foundation is open to time sensitive requests – particularly for truly innovative ideas – throughout the year, as exceptions.
+Applications are reviewed three times annually, with application deadlines of February 1, June 1 and October 1.
+The Foundation is also open to time sensitive requests – particularly for truly innovative ideas – throughout the year, with agreement prior to submission.